quicwg/multipath/draft-ietf-quic-multipath.md

 the same IP addresses and UDP ports previously associated with the connection ID, but MUST use a different connection ID when doing so.

+Note that if the sender retires a Connection ID that is still used by in-flight packets, it may receive ACK_MP frames referencing the retired Connection ID.
+If the sender stops tracking sent packets with retired Connection ID, these would be spuriously marked as lost.
+To avoid such performance issue without keeping retired Connection ID state, an endhost should first stop sending packets with the to-be-retired Connection ID, then wait for all in-flight packets to be eitther acknowledged or marked as lost, and finally retire the Connection ID.

 ### Idle Timeout {#idle-time-close}

 {{QUIC-TRANSPORT}} allows for closing of connections if they stay idle